arega24/autosetup-scripts/artix-linux/README.md

-# Artix linux install guide for legacy
+# Artix linux install guide for uefi
 This guide is for an artix linux encrypted install using runit as the init system.
 In my expirience UEFI is more dificult to setup and don't guive mutch benefit